pedroharunari/KLD_estimation/README.md

 Comments are welcome: pedroharunari [at] gmail.com

-The estimator implementation was written with the help Ariel Yssou.
+The estimator implementation was written with the help of Ariel Yssou.